social-media-ethics-automation/book/book_contents/_build/html/_sources/ch13_mental_health/02_unhealthy_activities.md

 >
 > And at first I justified the habit by telling myself I was just doing research.
 I have to keep tabs on what the bigots are saying, that’s simply my job.
 But soon I realized it wasn’t just research, and it was infecting me away from the computer.

-She then describes this as a form of digital self-harm, calling it "__masochistic epistemology__: whatever hurts is true" (note: "masochistic" means seeking pain, and "epistemology" means how you determine what is true):
+She then describes this as a form of digital self-harm, calling it "__masochistic epistemology__: whatever hurts is true" (note: "masochistic" means seeking pain, and "epistemology" means how you determine what is true).

 ContraPoints then gives her advice to these incels who have turned inward with self-hatred and digital self-harm:
 > So, incels.
 I’m not going to respond to your worldview like its an intellectual position worthy of rational debate.
 Because these ideas and arguments, you’re not using them the way rational people use arguments.
 You’re using them as razor blades to abuse yourselves.